Florida Travel and Tourism

-Speaking of Mars, did I mention that there is:”Help wanted on Mars”.
-NASA has the posters to prove it.
+In fact, speaking of Mars, NASA posted ”Help wanted on Mars”.
+As well, NASA has the posters to prove it

 “US space agency – NASA has just released a series of retro recruitment posters that advertise potential positions it may one day need filled on Mars.
 NASA has the recruiting posters at the Kennedy Space Center for people to join the Martian Corps.
 You can even download and print them for personal use.”

 In Florida Travel And Tourism Part 1, we invite you to see a launch for yourself.
 So, come and IGNITE YOUR SENSES.
 First, experience the countdown.
 Next, thrill to the sights and sounds of a real rocket launch.
 Finally, feel the earth tremble as the rocket lifts off from Kennedy Space Center!

 In addition, Rocket Parties are a favorite of the Kennedy Space Center.
 “One small step for man, one giant leap for tourist-kind!
 The rocket-themed parties highlight the ever-growing popularity of the Kennedy Space Center”.
 Certainly, if you ever see a rocket launch, you will remember it for the rest of your life.
 Moreover, it is a wonderful vacation opportunity for families.
 So, bring the kids.
 As well, educational opportunities abound.
 Obviously, homeschooling parents will love it.
 NASA is great for STEM education.

 Florida Travel And Tourism Part 1 – History And Architecture

 Of course, Florida is great for history and architecture too.
 Indeed, Florida boasts the oldest continuously inhabited city in the United States – Saint Augustine, Florida.
 History buffs love it.
 The architectural diversity is amazing.